russell-n/thetuna/tuna/commands/command.rst

 Introduction
 ------------

-This is a building block to execute non-blocking commands and extracting data from the output.
+This is a building block to execute non-blocking commands and extract data from the output.
 It's probably not the right choice for things like `iperf` where there is a lot of data (although if you aren't using the ``--interval`` flag it might work).

 It is based on :ref:`The Query <query-class-implementation>` (and should be what the Query is using).
-The idea is to allow user's an open-ended way to send commands to the device and get data.
-It's assumed that this data will then be used in some way -- as opposed to :ref:`The Dump <the-dump-class>` which just dumps the output to a files.
+The idea is to allow users an open-ended way to send commands to the device and get data.
+It's assumed that this data will then be manipulated in some way -- as opposed to :ref:`The Dump <the-dump-class>` which just dumps the output to a file.
 To make this possible three things are needed:

+.. '

    * The command string
    * An argument string for the command